therossee/tamagotchi-landtiger/README.md

 # Landtiger LPC1768 - game inspired by Tamagotchi
 This project was assigned as extra points project for the course Architetture dei sistemi di elaborazione (02GOLOV) at Politecnico di Torino.

 The aim of the project was the implementation of a game similar to the popular Tamagotchi on a embedded platform.
-For this particular course, we used a LandTiger board, based on NXP LPC1768 microcontroller.
+In this course, we used a LandTiger board, based on NXP LPC1768 microcontroller.

 <p align="center">
   <img src="pictures/gameinit.png" />